MatejBransky/cnb-currency-converter/README.md

 - Proxy the CNB API (CORS workaround)
 - Transform TXT data into structured JSON
 - Validate data using Zod schemas

-This keeps the frontend clean and focused on UI and domain logic.

 ### Caching strategy